-More than 2.4 million Texas children receive SNAP benefits.
+More than 3.4 million Texans receive SNAP benefits.

 Despite record-low unemployment rates, Texas continues to be one of the hungriest states in America.
 The Supplemental Nutrition Assistance Program (SNAP, formerly “food stamps”) is the first line of defense for 3.7 million low-income Texans who rely on it to help feed their families.
-One out of every seven Texans receives SNAP, and more than 2.4 million Texas children receive SNAP benefits.
+One out of every nine Texans receives SNAP.

 Equity in Focus